Abidasskumar/CODTECH-TASK1/README.md

    ```bash
    python3 outdated_software.py
    ```
-2. The script will output a list of outdated packages, if any.
+2. The script will output a list of outdated packages,